groue/GRMustache/Guides/faq.md

     [Yes](standard_library.md#each).

 - **Is it possible to render array indexes?
 Customize first and last elements?
-Distinguish odd and even items, play fizzbuzz?**
+Distinguish odd and even items?**

     [Yes, yes, and yes](standard_library.md#each).